Dan is a licensed electrician and has been a homeowner for 40 years. He has nearly always done his own repair and improvement tasks.

-What is Knipex?
+What Is Knipex?

 Given a chance to use the odd-looking Knipex Cobra pliers, I was happy to try them out.

-How Do Knipex and Channellock Pliers Compare?
+How Do Knipex Cobra Pliers and Channellock Pliers Compare?

 There are many differences between the Knipex Cobra pliers and the more common brand.
 Here are a few:

 - Weight.
-The Knipex are much slimmer and as a consequence much lighter to carry all day long.
+The Knipex pliers are much slimmer and as a consequence much lighter to carry all day long.
 They will also fit into smaller spaces, spaces that the larger pliers have no hope of getting into.

 - Durability.
 Compared to my old pliers, the Knipex have lasted considerably longer.
 The teeth are extremely hard and difficult to damage.
-Ordinary pliers have much softer teeth that easily bend and make holding on to a work piece much more difficult.
+Ordinary pliers have much softer teeth that easily bend and make holding on to a workpiece much more difficult.

 - Ergonomics.
 The Knipex pliers are ergonomically designed and easy to hold and grip with.
 The handles are the right size and shape, fitting the hand very well, and it really does make quite a difference over a day's work.

 - Jaw grip.
 The jaws are a semi-circular rounded design, making for a much better grip on round items such as plumbing pipe; other designs have flat jaws that do not grip nearly as well.
 The force needed to hold a pipe is amazingly small; these pliers would nearly replace a pipe wrench for smaller work.
-The Cobra style also has a wider range of jaw openings to choose from and that can make a difference.
+The Cobra style also has a wider range of jaw openings to choose from, and that can make a difference.

-Knipex also makes an alligator style of water pump pliers—a more traditional style that do not have the button and instead are adjusted the same way other pliers are.
+Knipex also makes an alligator style of water pump pliers—a more traditional style that does not have the button and instead is adjusted the same way other pliers are.
 I prefer the Cobra style even though the button was lost after only a few weeks of usage.
 The supporting structure for the button is still there, and I have used them with no problem for several more years.